-It’s not a new concept - we’ve had PlayStation Now for years and Nvidia’s GeForce Now provides a similar experience to what Google wants to achieve – but with the grunt of Google behind such a project, Stadia has the makings of something particularly impressive.
+It’s not a new concept - we’ve had PlayStation Now for years and Nvidia’s GeForce Now provides a similar experience to what Google is trying to achieve – but with the grunt of the big G behind such a project, Stadia has the makings of something particularly impressive.

-Here’s what you need to know about Google Stadia, from its game lineup to controller details, tech specs and key features of the streaming service - including how much it'll cost you.
+Here’s what you need to know about Google Stadia, from its games lineup to controller details, tech specs and key features of the streaming service - including how much it costs.

 What is Google Stadia?

 Stadia is Google’s vision for the future of gaming; a cloud-based service accessible across a range of devices, without the need for a high-end gaming PC or a console.
 It’s a streaming service with data centres across the globe and so as long as you have a fast enough internet connection, you could theoretically play your favourite games in any supported region in the world.

 It’s more than just a streaming service though; Stadia is an evolving platform all its own, with high-end specs that could eventually deliver an 8K, 120fps gaming environment, according to Google.
-There isn’t a physical Stadia console; as Google’s Phil Harrison first revealed, it will run “wherever YouTube is”, be it on a smart TV, laptop, tablet, smartphone, desktop or Chromecast-connected display.
+There isn’t a physical Stadia console; as Google’s Phil Harrison first revealed, it will eventually run “wherever YouTube is”, be it on a smart TV, laptop, tablet, smartphone, desktop or Chromecast-connected display.

 The system is designed to reduce the friction of modern-day gaming.
 According to Google, Stadia loads games in five seconds or less, allowing you to purchase a digital game and play instantly, rather than having to wait for gigabytes on gigabytes of updates and patches to install first.
 It’s tied heavily with YouTube, with the idea that you’ll be able to go from watching to gaming (and vice-versa) seamlessly.
-You’ll be able to click the ‘Play on Stadia’ button when watching any game trailers or gameplay videos on YouTube (these features aren't yet implemented), but it goes further than that too.
+You’ll be able to click the ‘Play on Stadia’ button when watching any game trailers or gameplay videos on YouTube (these features aren't yet implemented), but it goes further than that.